bdyiga/Ngabi-FlipFortune/README.md

 9. Conclusion

 The Card Guessing Game provides an engaging, scalable platform for players to test their luck and intuition with playing cards.
 Its modular design allows for easy expansion and modification, providing a solid foundation for future development and feature additions.
+Possible future enhancements include: graphical user interface, multiplayer support, more difficulty levels, persistence of high scores.